mnpierce/HonorsProject/README.md

 Rules

-  16 contestants get paired into 8 “perfect matches”
+  16 contestants get paired into 8 "perfect matches"

 Each week:
    - Contestants couple up with who they think their perfect match is